Phimeanakas: Description

-The temple was the focal point of Suryavarman I's capital.
+The temple was the centrepiece of Suryavarman I's capital.
 The buildings there from his reign are enclosed by a wall 600 by 250 m, with five gopuram, and include the Southern and Northern Khleangs.

-The tower was originally crowned with a golden pinnacle, as Zhou Daguan described it in his report.
-According to legend, the king spent the first watch of every night with a woman thought to represent a Nāga in the tower, during that time, not even the queen was permitted to intrude.
-Only in the second watch the king returned to his palace with the queen.
-If the naga who was the supreme land owner of Khmer land did not show up for a night, the king's day would be numbered, if the king did not show up, calamity would strike his land.
+The tower was originally crowned with a golden pinnacle, as Zhou Daguan described it in The Customs of Cambodia, written in 1297 CE.
+According to legend, kings spent the first watch of every night with a woman thought to represent a Nāga in the tower, and during this time not even a queen could intrude.
+Only in the second watch did the king return to his palace with the queen.
+If the nāga (considered the supreme landowner of the Khmer realm) did not appear for a night, the king's days would be numbered; if the king did not visit her, calamity would strike the land.

-One of the stele states Jayavarman VII, while on a military expedition in Champa, learned that his father Dharanindravarman II had died, and "returned in great haste to aid King Yasovarman II.
-Jayavarman's second wife, Indradevi, "...composed in impeccable Sanskrit the inscription...panegyric of her sister" Jayarajadevi, which included biographical detail of Jayavarman VII.
+One of the stele states Jayavarman VII, while on a military expedition in Champa, learned that his father Dharanindravarman II had died, and “returned in great haste to aid King Yasovarman II.
+His second wife, Indradevi, “...composed in impeccable Sanskrit the inscription...panegyric of her sister” Jayarajadevi, which included biographical detail of Jayavarman VII.